 Chapter 2.
 Architecture and technical overview

 Chapter 3.
-Private and Hybrid Cloud Features
+Private and Hybrid Cloud features

-Chapter 5.
-Reliability, availability, and serviceability
+Chapter 4.
+Reliability, availability, serviceability, and manageability

 These pages are Web versions of IBM Redbooks- and Redpapers-in-progress.
 They are published here for those who need the information now and may contain spelling, layout and grammatical errors.